openstack/nova/doc/source/contributor/api-ref-guideline.rst

 API reference guideline
 =======================

-The API reference should be updated when compute or placement APIs are modified (microversion is bumped, etc.).
+The API reference should be updated when compute APIs are modified (microversion is bumped, etc.).
 This page describes the guideline for updating the API reference.